Becoming a Training Practice FAQ

 2. How do I become a trainer?

-Normally, you need to have been on the National Performers’ List for three years, be permanently based at the training practice and hold the MRCGP qualification.
-The WM criteria for trainers and their practices are attached to this information.
-We recommend you speak to other local trainers and course organisers and attend the local trainers’ workshop.
+Normally, you need to have been on the National Performers’ List for a minimum of three years, be permanently based at an HEE approved training site and hold the MRCGP qualification.
+You will also need to successfully complete an HEE approved GP-trainer's course before you can be accredited.
+We recommend that you speak to other nearby GP trainers, your locality Training Programme Directors and attend the local trainers’ workshop.
 They will explain what is involved.
-Make contact with your Area Associate Dean (AD).
+You should also make contact with your Area Associate Dean (AD).
 You will need his or her support to get on a West Midlands Training the Trainers course.

-When you have completed a trainers’ course, you will need to show how you have begun to develop your skills and competencies as a GP educator through the development of a portfolio.
-You will meet with your local AD to discuss your achievements and to agree a personal development plan with respect to your role as a GP trainer.
-If all goes well, your AD will recommend initial approval as a trainer and your name will be submitted to the next Area GP Education Committee for approval.
-Once approved, your local vocational training scheme will arrange the attachment of a GP-STR.
+Once you have completed an HEE approved trainers’ course, you will need to show how you have begun to develop your skills and competencies as a GP educator through the development of a portfolio.
+You will meet with your area AD to discuss your achievements and to agree a personal development plan with respect to your role as a GP trainer.
+If all goes well, your AD will recommend initial approval as a trainer and your name will be submitted to the Area GP Education Committee for approval.
+Once approved, your local team of Training Programme Directors will arrange the placement of a GP-STR with you.

-If your practice is not yet accredited as a training practice, it will require the completion of a questionnaire and a visit by a team led by your local AD to ensure that the facilities and learning environment provided by the practice meet the necessary standards.
+If your practice is not yet accredited as an approved training site, it will require the completion of an application form and a visit by a team led by your area AD to ensure that the facilities and learning environment provided by the practice meet the necessary standards.

 3. What are the financial implications of training?

-There is no charge for HEE trainers’ courses for GPs in the West Midlands though you will be asked for a returnable deposit when booking.
-Practices with a trainee in post receive a trainer’s grant, currently about £7600.
+There is a charge of around £250 for the 3-day HEE GP-trainers’ courses in the West Midlands, payable at the time of booking.
+Practices with a trainee in-post receive a trainer’s grant, currently about £7600 per annum.
 Trainers are paid for some educational supervision duties and may be eligible for professional development payments.

 4. Do I need any further qualifications?

-Our trainers’ courses are linked to Postgraduate Certificates in Medical Education and the content of the courses have been validated against these academic awards by either Keele or Warwick Universities.
-We encourage you to consider studying for a PG Cert as part of your professional development as a GP educator but, at present, it is optional.
+We encourage you to consider studying for a PG Cert in Medical Education as part of your professional development as a GP educator but, at present, this is optional.

 5. What is educational supervision?

 The completion of the RCGP ePortfolio is central to the workplace based assessment of GP-STRs.
-The trainer to whom they will be attached in the final (ST3) year of their training becomes the educational supervisor from the start of their training.
-This involves meetings every six months to review the ePortfolio entries, make judgments about their achievement of the required competencies and complete an Educational Supervisor's Report (ESR).
+The trainer to whom they will be attached in their final (ST3) year of their training usually becomes the educational supervisor from the start of their training.
+This involves remote monitoring of their ePortfolio and meeting every six months to carry out a formal review of the ePortfolio entries, make judgments about their progress towards the required competencies and complete an Educational Supervisor's Report (ESR).

 6. What about continuing professional development?